Parking-Master/Chip/README.md

 ### Quickstart
 _Make sure you have all of the prerequisites before starting._

+#### Host and client computer
+Please take an important note of this before beginning.

+If you are using two computers to host this project (one that generates AI messages and speech, the other that requests it) then you will need to see this before starting.

+- The "Host" computer will be the computer that hosts AI generated speech and text.
+- The "Client" computer will be the physical robot requesting speech generation or text when needed.

+If you just want to use one computer (if it can handle hosting and serving at the same time) then the "Host" and the "Client" will just be your computer.

+Now that that's out of the way, you can get started.

+#### Get started
 Run the following commands in your terminal or CMD prompt to get started:
 ```bash
 mkdir Chip